-What is an abuse rate?
+What is a spam complaint rate?

-What is considered a high abuse rate?
+What is considered a high spam complaint rate?

-A normal complaint rate is anything less than 0.1%, or 1 complaint for every 1,000 sent messages.
+The industry acceptable standard spam complaint rate is anything less than 0.1%, or 1 complaint for every 1,000 sent messages.
 Anything above this level is considered high.
 This is the industry standard set by major inbox providers like Gmail.

-How is abuse reported?
+How is spam reported?

 The two most common ways contacts can report email as spam are:

-As soon as this is clicked, it’s reported directly to us via Feedback loops that we have established with all major inbox providers.
+As soon as this button is clicked, it’s reported directly to us via feedback loops that we have established with all major inbox providers.
 In general, contacts that report spam this way will be unsubscribed from your list.
 It is not possible to see which contacts used this method.

 You can view your unsubscribe report on a per campaign/automation email basis to see which contacts reported your email as spam using this method.

-If your account has a high abuse rate, our compliance team will place your account under review and will send you a notification via email.
-This notification will contain a series of questions for you to answer that will help us understand why the abuse rate is high, and will also provide actions for you to take to correct the issue.
+If your account has a high spam complaint rate, our Deliverability and Compliance teams will place your account under review and will send you a notification via email.
+This email will be sent to the email address listed in the "Notification email" field on the Account > My Settings > Account information page.
+In the notification, there will be a series of questions for you to answer that will help us understand why the spam complaint rate is high.
+In addition, we'll provide actions for you to take to correct the issue.
 You will not be able to send emails during this time.
 Once we receive your response and see that you have taken the actions requested of you, you will be able to use your account to send emails again.

 - Only send to contacts who have explicitly opted in within the past 12 months.
 Clean contacts off your list who have not recently opted in.
 These older contacts account for most spam complaints.
-Ideally you should not be sending to anyone who has not opted in or opened in the past 6 months.
+Ideally, you should not be sending to anyone who has not opted in or opened in the past 3 months.
 You can use our Engagement Management tool or our engagement tagging automations to do this.

-- Enable the confirmation email (double opt in) on your forms and/or add captcha.
+- Enable the confirmation email (double opt-in) on your forms and/or add captcha.
 This makes sure only valid addresses are added to your lists, not any bot traffic.

 - Show an additional unsubscribe link in a prominent position, somewhere close to the top of the email.
-This helps push your contacts toward unsubscribing from your list instead of marking your message as a spam.
+This helps push your contacts toward unsubscribing from your list instead of marking your message as spam.
 An unsubscribe will not hurt your deliverability, but a spam complaint will.
 It is much better to have someone unsubscribe instead of marking as spam.

 - Add a note on top of the message indicating how they were added to your list, there is always a chance that your contacts may forget that they subscribed to your list.
 If this happens, they may just simply mark you as spam.
 A note on top of your email will help remind your contacts how they got into your list and why they are getting your emails.

 - Make sure your emails come from the same domain where contacts signed up and make sure the email has the same exact branding.
-Also be sure the From Name for your campaign aligns closely with the branding of the page where contacts signed up.
+Also be sure the "From" name for your campaign aligns closely with the branding of the page where contacts signed up.

 - Send relevant, personalized automation messages, not batch and blast campaigns to large lists.